Find answers to common questions about this new service:

 - Use the link via the Timetable Portal, and rename yourself in the Zoom meeting so you've got your name

 - Create the links manually yourself so you are the named host, and then follow the steps to link the meeting to a timetabled activity

 When will my Zoom and Teams meeting links be visible in the timetable and why can’t I see them all for the entire semester?

-We are not able to publish the entire semester’s links in one go.
+We are not able to publish the links for an entire semester in one go.
 There are a number of factors that have been considered including the possible changes to the timetable this year that would render links invalid.
-In order that we do not create a large number of meaningless meetings we are only working 7 days in advance.
-In Zoom there are also considerations around the number of meetings any user can have in a single day.
+To avoid creating a large number of meaningless meetings we are only working 7 days in advance.
+In Zoom, there are also considerations around the number of meetings any user can have in a single day.
 Creating multiple Zoom meetings for the same user account can mean that the user reaches a limit and cannot create any new meetings for that day.
-We could easily exceed this limit should we crate links too far in advance.
+We could easily exceed this limit should we create links too far in advance.

 Links for Zoom meetings for staff will become available 1 hour in advance of the start of the meeting.

 All of the system-generated links for Zoom meeting hosts (i.e. staff) expire after 2 hours.
 This is a security setting imposed by Zoom that unfortunately we cannot override.
 In order to ensure that the link is active when you need it, we have set up an automated job to refresh the links 1 hour in advance of the meetings.